 Ed.S. from the University of Northern Colorado in Counseling Psychology, 1983, and

-as a K-12 school counselor, 13 years as a mental health counselor, and many years
+as a K-12 school counselor, over 40 years as a mental health counselor, and many years

 as a school psychologist.
 Dr. Slicker is a Tennessee licensed psychologist (HSP) with

 a part-time private practice in Murfreesboro and is listed in the National Register